eclipse-openj9/openj9-docs/docs/xtrace.md

 Where:

 - `<filename>` is a file name, which is created automatically if it does not exist.
 Otherwise, it is overwritten.
-To embed specific values in the file name use any of the following variables: *%d%* (today's date in " yyyymmdd" format), *%p* (process ID number of the process generating the trace), or *%t%* (time in 24-hour hhmmss format).
+To embed specific values in the file name use any of the following variables: *%d* (today's date in " yyyymmdd" format), *%p* (process ID number of the process generating the trace), or *%t* (time in 24-hour hhmmss format).
 - Optionally, `<size>` is a value in megabytes (MB), for example, use *4m* to specify 4 MB.
 When full, it wraps nondestructively to the beginning.
 If you do not limit the file, it grows indefinitely, until limited by disk space.

 Here are some examples: